JoBdaT/RPS/README.md

 **Main Game Screen**

 The screen featured the weapons choice buttons, Rock, Paper, Scissors.
-The user selects the weapon by clicking the button of their weapon choice, the CPU weapon is selected randomly and stored as a variable.
+The user selects the weapon by clicking the button to choose their weapon, the CPU weapon is selected randomly and stored as a variable.
 Fight feature displays the battle animation.

+The screen additionally displays
  Display the front page to begin the fight
  A reset stats button
  Created animation for playing rock paper scissors